glp1afterdenial/glp1afterdenial/content/resources/dosing-calculator.md

 ---
-title: "Semaglutide & Tirzepatide Dosing Calculator: Units to Draw"
+title: "Semaglutide, Tirzepatide & Retatrutide Dosing Calculator"
 date: 2024-12-01
 description: "Free calculator for reconstituted peptides.
 Enter your vial size, BAC water amount, and desired dose — get exact units to draw on your insulin syringe."
-keywords: ["semaglutide dosing calculator", "tirzepatide dose calculator", "peptide reconstitution calculator", "how many units semaglutide"]
+keywords: ["semaglutide dosing calculator", "tirzepatide dose calculator", "retatrutide dosing calculator", "peptide reconstitution calculator", "how many units semaglutide"]
 ---

 Use this calculator to figure out your concentration after reconstitution and how many units to draw for your dose.